davyknot/Matrix-Pokemon/README.md

 📜 **License:** Creative Commons CC BY-NC-SA 4.0 | Fan project – no commercial interests ⚠️ *Pokémon and all related names are trademarks of Nintendo / Creatures Inc. / GAME FREAK inc.*

+#### Contributions: MS.; WOS.; VLS. and SMSS. were playing MatrixPokémon.
+MS. and WOS. were debugging game system, and created images and notes of this version01.

 Checkout the websites:
 Matrix Pokémon - Extended Edition Strategy Guide English https://matrix-pokemon-english.netlify.app/